History of the Roman Canon: From the time of St. Gregory I (590 to present)

 But it is practically unchanged since St. Gregory's time.
 The Gelasian Sacramentary, which is earlier than the so-called Gregorian one, is itself later than St. Gregory.
 It contains the same Canon (except that there are a few more saints' names in the "Communicantes") and has the continuation "diesque nostros in tuâ pace disponas", etc., joined to the "Hanc igitur", just as in the present Roman Missal.
 The Stowe Missal, now in Dublin (a sixth- or early 7th-century manuscript), is no longer a sacramentary, but contains already the complete text of a "Missa quotidiana", with collects for three other Masses, thus forming what we call a Missal.
 From this time convenience led more and more to writing out the whole text of the Mass in one book.
-By the 10th century the Missal, containing whole Masses and including Epistles and Gospels, takes the place of the separate books ("Sacramentarium" for the celebrant, "Lectionarium" for the deacon and subdeacon, and "Antiphonarium Missæ" for the choir).

 However, even during this period, there were still minor variants of the Roman canon in place.
 For instance, during the Synod of Rome held in 732, Pope Gregory III added a few words to the Canon of the Mass, but explicitly stated that this variant was only to be used in the Mass said in the oratory of Sancta Maria in Cancellis within St. Peter's Basilica.
+A comparison of seven manuscripts from the seventh to ninth centuries shows only quite minor textual variations to the Roman Canon: apart from orthography and word order, these include the use or not of the honorific sancti, explicitly stating the object God or Jesus Christ or not, using catholic or apostolic or both, and other indications of borrowing.

+By the 10th century the Missal, containing whole Masses and including Epistles and Gospels, takes the place of the separate books ("Sacramentarium" for the celebrant, "Lectionarium" for the deacon and subdeacon, and "Antiphonarium Missæ" for the choir).